ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0013_Release_And_Operations_docker-based.md

 1. <named> "**feature**" branch
 2. "**development**" branch

-All T1Pal "code" goes into this github code repository.
+Following the "**gitflow**" process, all T1Pal "code" goes into this github code repository.
 By "code" we include the following artifacts:

 * software of any particular language (javascript, Ruby, PHP, BASH)
 * configuration files (e.g. nginx, apache web server configuration files)
 * service definition files (e.g. docker files, .yaml files for Kubernetes, HOLM charts)
+* Instructions for manually configuring services from a particular platform service provider (e.g. Digital Ocean servers, AWS, MongoDB, Redis, postgresdb)

-Component services built on Docker containers shall be "built" using Docker files controled by a docker command-line or script.
+Component services built on Docker containers shall be "built" using Docker files controled by 1) a docker command-line or 2) a script.

 In either case, the command-line and/or the script shall itself be included in the development github repository.
 Configuration parameters for all functions of a docker container shall be provided within the Docker file, and stored in the github repository.